-Children return to schools in Indonesia quake city to clean up, find friends
+Children trickle back to school in Indonesia quake city to find friends

 But the biggest killer was probably soil liquefaction, which happens when a powerful quake turns the ground into a liquid mire and which obliterated several Palu neighborhoods.

-The official death toll is 1,763 but bodies are still being recovered.
+The official death toll rose to 1,944 but bodies are still being recovered.
 No one knows how many people are missing, especially in the areas hit by liquefaction, but it could be as high as 5,000, the national disaster agency said.

 At one state high school, teenagers dressed in gray and white uniforms swept up broken glass in the classrooms.
 Trophies had fallen from a broken school showcase and the basketball court was cracked.